tars/tars/docs/en/tasks-and-watchers.md

 * tars.templater.ext - contains an extensions for files of the selected templater;
 * tars.cssPreproc.ext - contains an extensions for files of the selected css-preprocessor.

-If you need to replace build-in task/watcher, you have to call you own task/watcher like build-in and do not forget to repeat file structure.
-There is small example, which is true for tasks and watchers, let's imagen, that there is build-in task `minify-html.js`:
+If you need to replace built-in task/watcher, you have to call you own task/watcher like built-in and do not forget to repeat file structure.
+There is small example, which is true for tasks and watchers, let's imagen, that there is built-in task `minify-html.js`:

 ```
 tars/tasks/html/minify-html.js
 ```

 And you need to use your own `minify-html.js`.
-So, you have to create folder `html` inside `user-tasks` and create file `minify-html.js` there (repeat file structure of build-in task):
+So, you have to create folder `html` inside `user-tasks` and create file `minify-html.js` there (repeat file structure of built-in task):

 ```
 tars/user-tasks/html/minify-html.js